I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-querydlistforapplication1.md

 <p>For more general information on hybrid systems, see <a href="https://msdn.microsoft.com/ECBB0AA7-50C2-41C8-9DC6-6EEFC5CEEB15">Using cross-adapter resources in a hybrid system</a>.</p>

-<p>For more information on how to call this function and set up the DLL that exports it, see <a href="https://msdn.microsoft.com/8AABE677-2C2D-4CFD-AF22-06D65524A158">Hybrid system DDI</a>.</p>

-<p>For more general information on hybrid systems, see <a href="https://msdn.microsoft.com/ECBB0AA7-50C2-41C8-9DC6-6EEFC5CEEB15">Using cross-adapter resources in a hybrid system</a>.</p>

 ## -requirements
 <table>
 <tr>